dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 echo $HOST_IP
 ~~~~

 Next we are going to use the remote session capability of the `oc` client to execute a command in that pods namespace.
-We are going to leverage the GlusterFS CLI utilities being present in to pod.
+We are going to leverage the GlusterFS CLI utilities being present in that pod.

-&#8680; Ask GlusterFS from inside the CNS pod about all the GlusterFS volumes present:
+&#8680; Ask GlusterFS from inside the CNS pod about all the GlusterFS volumes defined:

     oc rsh $FIRST_GLUSTER_POD gluster vol list